 The airborne infectious disease exposure prevention plans must go into effect when an airborne infectious disease is designated by the New York State Commissioner of Health as a highly contagious communicable disease that presents a serious risk of harm to public health.

 Now that such a designation has been made, employers are required to “activate” their plans which includes the following:

-Provide each employee with a copy of the exposure prevention plan and posting a copy of the plan and ensuring that a copy of the plan is accessible to employees during all work shifts.
+- Provide each employee with a copy of the exposure prevention plan and posting a copy of the plan and ensure that a copy of the plan is accessible to employees during all work shifts.